Module Stdlib.Lexing

 When the scanner needs more characters, it will call the given function,

-giving it a byte sequence s
+giving it a byte sequence s and a byte count n.
+The function should

-, starting at index 0, and return the
+put n bytes or fewer in s, starting at index 0, and return the

 number of bytes provided.
 A return value of 0 means end of input.

-Set the initial tracked input position for lexbuf
+Set the initial tracked input position for lexbuf to a custom value.

-.
-See set_filename
+Ignores pos_fname.
+See set_filename for

 changing this field.